“Good company in a journey makes the way seem shorter.”

 A Final Note on Viator

-Probably the best place to find a directory of tours available worldwide is Viator.
-They have contracts with hundreds of tour providers, large and small, throughout the world.
+The best place to find a directory of tours available worldwide is Viator.
+They have contracts with hundreds of tour providers, large and small, worldwide.

 Therefore, I suggest using Viator for booking tours to popular destinations or tours organized by large tour companies like Grayline.
-However, if you want a local tour, use Viator to find out what tours are available and book the tours directly through the tour provider themselves!
+However, if you want a local tour, use Viator to find out what tours are available and book them directly through the tour provider themselves!